said-saifi/swgui/README.md

 [![GoDevDoc](https://img.shields.io/badge/dev-doc-00ADD8?logo=go)](https://pkg.go.dev/github.com/swaggest/swgui)

+## Fork

+This fork is not production ready yet, it just updates the v3 directory to use relative paths, which solves the issue where the service is behind a proxy.

+## Swagger UI

 Package `swgui` (Swagger UI) provides HTTP handler to serve Swagger UI.
 All assets are embedded in Go source code, so just build and run.